Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Method

 \subsection{Clustering with Majority-vote Bifurcation}

-We use the method in Section~\ref{sec:prompt_representations} to produce relationship representations for instances from labeled and unlabeled data.
-Then, using Gaussian Mixture Models (GMM), we cluster the representations into the same feature-space.
+Relationship representations from Equation \ref{eq:r_combined} are clustered via Gaussian Mixture Models (GMM).
 To improve the quality of clusters, we adjust the cluster member according to their entity meta-type pairs (e.g. [\textit{human}, \textit{organization}], etc.).
-Specifically, we select the top $30\%$ relation instances in each cluster and use the major entity meta-type pair of them as the meta-type of the cluster.
-Then, all relation instances will be adjusted to the nearest cluster with the same meta-type.
+Specifically, we select the top $30\%$ of relation instances in each cluster and use the major entity meta-type pair of them as the meta-type of the cluster.
+Then, all relation instances are adjusted to the nearest cluster with the same meta-type.

-Intuitively, since all labeled instances are instances of known classes, by clustering labeled and unlabeled instances in the same space, each labeled instance acts as a ``vote,'' voting for a cluster that corresponds to a known class.
-We tally the votes of all the labeled instances (i.e., one labeled instance is one vote) and use the results to bifurcate a set of clusters into two non-overlapping subsets of known-class clusters $G^K$ and novel class clusters $G^N$ such that $G^K \cap G^N = \emptyset$.
-We call this method ``majority-vote bifurcation.''
-The predicted clusters of instances from $G^N$ are then used as weak labels for our classification module.
+We cluster instances from both labeled and unlabeled data into the same feature-space.
+Intuitively, since all labeled instances are instances of known classes, each labeled instance acts as a ``vote'' voting for a cluster that corresponds to a known class.
+We tally the votes of all the labeled instances and use the results to bifurcate the set of clusters into two subsets of known-class clusters $G^K$ and novel class clusters $G^N$ such that $G^K \cap G^N = \emptyset$.
+We call this method ``majority-vote bifurcation'' and use the novel-identified clusters $G^N$ as weak labels for the subsequent classification module.